NETI Frequently Asked Questions

 Candidates are required to have at least two (2) years of relevant work experience for functions at the P-2 level, and at least five (5) years of relevant work experience for functions at the P-3 level.
 Relevant experience should include work in developing countries and in multicultural environments.

 Since merit and performance are the key features of the NETI Programme, a rigorous and continued assessment process takes place throughout the work assignment.
 At the end of the first year and based on a performance review, NETI participants are extended for a second year in their specific duty station or, if necessary, separated from the NETI Programme.
-After about 18 months from their initial appointment, a performance review panel is held.
-This final review includes a comprehensive evaluation where participants’ overall performance in the NETI Programme is reviewed, and their suitability to be included into Talent Groups and to be given priority consideration for vacant positions is also determined.
+After the completion of the two year NETI Programme, participants will no longer be subject to the specific provisions of the NETI Programme.
+There is no guarantee for a position, however, since NETI participants are usually high performers, most of them succeed in securing the next position.

 In order to guarantee equal treatment and objectivity for all candidates, the New and Emerging Talent Initiative’s Programme staff does not grant interviews and does not provide profile advice at any point during the application process.